PierreZ/pierrezemb.fr/content/posts/diving-into-etcd-linearizable/index.md

 ```
 This means that a follower can send a `MsgReadIndex` message to perform the same kind of checks than a leader.
 This small features is in fact enabling **follower-reads** on ETCD 🤩 That is why you can see `Range` requests from a `follower`.

-## Some ops notes
+## operational tips

-* If you are running etcd <= 3.4, make sure that **logger=zap** is enabled.
+* If you are running etcd <= 3.4, make sure **logger=zap** is set.
 Like this, you will be able to see some tracing logs, and I trully hope you will not witness this one:

 ```json
 {